 Alright, so you know what’s PPC and willing to start a paid search campaign but do you know how?
 Worry not, there are some unmistakably useful techniques to help you make the most of your paid search marketing.

-Let’s take a quick recap of what’s PPC before getting started: PPC is all about setting some targeted keywords and then making ads based on them so that when user searches for those specific keywords, your ad shoots up.
+Let’s take a quick recap of what’s PPC before getting started: PPC is all about setting some targeted keywords and then making ads based on them so that when a user searches for those specific keywords, your ad shoots up.
 And that CPC campaigns require you to set up a cost you are willing to pay for each click.

 Why do you need to give paid search marketing your time and effort?
-From generating leads and driving sales to creating brand awareness, why wouldn’t a business want to run a paid search campaign!
+From generating leads and driving sales to create brand awareness, why wouldn’t a business want to run a paid search campaign!

 Now that you know why you need to give it a shot, here are 10 incredible techniques that can help you take your efforts further meanwhile keeping your search engine marketing budget within limits.